What is brain fog?

 Getting the sleep you need and eating a brain-healthy diet will help diminish stress.
 Two more things you can do are exercise and meditate.

-You don’t need to knock yourself out to give your brain small energy boosts throughout the day.
-It turns out that the simple act of getting up off your butt can go a long way to save your brain.
+You don’t need to exercise strenuously to give your brain small energy boosts throughout the day.

 Corporate executives at General Mills, Target, Google, Apple, Nike, HBO, Procter & Gamble, and Aetna Insurance use it to maximize their brain power.